adaltas/ece-bigdata-2022-spring/01.introduction-to-big-data/index.md

 ## Why do we need Big Data?

+- If **business critical** for the company
+- Other companies:
+  - Take advantage of all the data sitting in all places of the company
+  - Centralize storage and compute in one place

 ## Big Data clusters

-- Cluster: Group of connected computers that can be viewed as a single system
+- Cluster: Group of connected computers/servers that can be viewed as a single system
 - Master-slave model
-- Examples:
+- Examples of Big Data platforms:
   - Apache Hadoop
   - Elasticsearch